SRS Logo The Signalling Record Society

 Diamond Crossing Intersection of two railway tracks, normally at a fairly shallow angle constructed from two common crossings and two obtuse crossings.
 The diamond-shaped space is formed by the rails in the centre of the crossing.
 More complex versions allow trains to switch between one route and another, along one or both long sides of the diamond.
 The switching tracks are termed "slips", hence "single slips" and "double slips".

-Ding Ding And Away Railwayman's jargon term for the act of a Driver accepting the Guard's starting signal of two rings on the train bell, and starts away without checking the signal aspect.
+Ding Ding And Away Railwayman's jargon term for the act of a Driver accepting the Guard's starting signal of two rings on the train bell, and starting away without checking the signal aspect.
 Latterly formalised as a "SASPAD".

 Direction Lever Lever controlling the direction of traffic flow on a single line between two boxes, both with such a lever, and removing the need for a token system.